The Development of HIV Vaccines

 HIV challenges the standard vaccine approaches first and foremost because, unlike diseases such as measles and chickenpox, no one naturally recovers from infection with HIV.
 If a person is infected with measles and survives, the immune response to the infection will usually be sufficient to prevent future infection with the measles.
 Researchers can use this naturally derived immunity as a model for the level of protection a successful vaccine should provide.

-To date, however, no one has ever naturally recovered from HIV infection.
-This leaves researchers with no way to identify an immune response that would be effective against HIV, and makes vaccine development more difficult.
-(While no one has recovered from HIV infection, some individuals are naturally able to control the infection and prevent it from progressing to AIDS.
+Without a model for natural immunity, researchers do not have a way to identify an immune response that would be effective against HIV, and thus developing an HIV vaccine is much more difficult.
+(Some individuals are naturally able to control the infection and prevent it from progressing to AIDS.
 Research into how these individuals, referred to as “elite controllers,” are able to control the infection offers another possible avenue toward vaccine development.)

 A second challenge in developing a vaccine is that HIV mutates frequently.
-There are many subtypes, each of which is genetically distinct; it’s likely that additional subtypes will continue to emerge.
+These frequent changes in the virus make it a difficult moving target for a vaccine.
+Additionally, there are many subtypes of HIV, each of which is genetically distinct; it’s likely that additional subtypes will continue to emerge.
 This poses yet another challenge, as a vaccine that protects against one subtype may not provide protection against others.
-(The virus can even mutate within an individual, resulting in loss of immune system control over it.)

-Finally, while animal models are an important aspect of most vaccine research, HIV vaccine tests in animals have not yet yielded accurate predictions of how the vaccines will work in humans.
-Researchers continue to perform trials testing vaccines against Simian Immunodeficiency Virus (SIV), the monkey virus from which HIV evolved, in hopes of using similar approaches against HIV.
+Finally, animal models are an important tool in understanding the basic pathway of infection and immune system response in most diseases as well as in vaccine research.
+However, there is no reliable, non-human animal model for HIV infection and immune system response.
+HIV vaccine tests in animals have not yet yielded accurate predictions of how the vaccines will work in humans.
+Researchers continue to perform trials testing vaccines against Simian Immunodeficiency Virus (SIV), the monkey virus related to HIV, and against genetically engineered hybrids of SIV and HIV in hopes of using similar approaches against HIV.

 Recent Cause for Optimism